Small noise may diversify collective motion in Vicsek model: Simulations

 \section{Simulations}

-To illustrate our results better this section will provide some simulations for both systems I and II under periodic boundary conditions, and for each system we consider both the homogeneous and inhomogeneous cases.
-In our simulations we assume the noise $\xi_i(t), 1\leq i\leq n, t\geq 0$ of systems I and II is independently and uniformly distributed in $[-0.6,0.6]$, and choose the speed $v=0.01$, and the square' side length $L=5$.
-Let the interaction radius $r_i$, $1 \leq i\leq n$ equal to $1$ for the homogeneous case, and be randomly selected in $[0,2]$ with the uniform and independent distribution for the inhomogeneous case.
-For $1\leq i,j\leq n$ and $t\geq 0$ we set the interaction weights
+To illustrate the relation between order parameters and population density or noise intensity, this section provides simulations of Systems I and II under periodic boundary conditions.
+All the following simulations assume the agents' speed is $v=0.01$, and that their initial headings and positions are independently and uniformly distributed in $[-\pi,\pi)$ and $[0,5)^2$, respectively.
+For $1\leq i,j\leq n$ and $t\geq 0$ we set the interaction weight

-The initial headings and positions are randomly selected in $[-\pi,\pi)$ and $[0,L)^2$ with the independent and uniform distribution respectively.

-We firstly simulate the homogeneous system II by choosing $n=10,25,40$, which represent the low, middle and high density respectively.
-The maximum time step is set to be $10^6$.
-The value of the order function $\varphi(t)$ is shown in Figure \ref{Fig1}.

-By this simulation it can be observed that from low density to high density, the system will exhibit ordered state at some moments and disordered state at some other moments when the time grows large.
-Such observation is completely in conformity with our theoretical results.

-Figure \ref{Fig2} give the simulation results for the homogeneous system I (original Vicsek model) with the same configurations as Figure \ref{Fig1}.
-In these simulations the original Vicsek model exhibits the similar behaviors of the order function as Figure \ref{Fig1}, which implies the condition $\eta>\frac{\pi}{2}-\frac{\pi}{n}$ for our theoretical results on this model can be relaxed.